Pro Bono News

 The new edition of The Military Divorce Handbook, by Mark E. Sullivan, is a timely and much–needed addition to a family lawyer's library.
 Both comprehensive and practical, it covers all aspects of representing servicemembers and their spouses in divorce in an accessible, easy–to–use format.
 This book is available on the ABA Web Store.

-Did you know that the Project has an online library filled with resources that focus on legal issues faced by servicemembers, veterans, and military family members?
+Did you know that the ABA Military Pro Bono Project has an online library filled with resources that focus on legal issues faced by servicemembers, veterans, and military family members?
 Log onto the website and visit the Library.Dialogue: News and Perspectives from the ABA Division for Legal Services

 Visit www.militaryprobono.org/support to donate.
-Your financial support of the Project, through the American Bar Association Fund for Justice and Education, a 501(c)(3) entity, will help to ensure that our servicemembers receive the legal help that they need.
+Your financial support of the Project, through the ABA Fund for Justice and Education, a 501(c)(3) entity, will help to ensure that our servicemembers receive the legal help that they need.